rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 * The user of cuML has initialized MPI and created a communicator that can be used by the ML algorithm.
 * All processes in the MPI communicator call into the ML algorithm cooperatively.
 * The used MPI is CUDA-aware, i.e. it is possible to directly pass device pointers to MPI

-## C APIs

-ML algorithms implemented in cuML should have C++ APIs that are easy to wrap in C. Use only C compatible types or objects that can be passed as opaque handles (like `cumlHandle_t`).
-Using templates is fine if those can be instantiated from a specialized C++ function with `extern "C"` linkage.